Azure/azure-powershell/src/StorageSync/StorageSync/help/Set-AzStorageSyncCloudEndpointPermission.md

 # Set-AzStorageSyncCloudEndpointPermission

 ## SYNOPSIS
-This command creates an Azure File Sync cloud endpoint in a sync group.
+This command sets RBAC permission required for an Azure File Sync cloud endpoint in a sync group.

 ## SYNTAX